alirezaahmadiveshki/alirezaahmadiveshki/README.md

 - 👋 Hi, I’m @alirezaahmadiveshki
-- 👀 I’m interested in researching and making stuff, especially in fields such as: computer science, mathematics and alghoritms
+- 👀 I’m interested in researching and making stuff, especially in the fields like: computer science, mathematics and alghoritms
-- 🌱 I’m currently learning python as a primary language
+- 🌱 I’m currently learning python as a primary programming language
 - 📫 How to reach me my email address is alirzeaahmadiveshki@gmail.com
 - ⚡ Fun fact: life is amazing...